aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-8-release-notes/_index.md

 Related issue: WORDSNET-22507

-New public option has been implemented.
+New public FlatOpcXmlMappingOnly option has been implemented.
 {{< highlight csharp >}}
 /// <summary>
 /// Gets or sets value determining which document formats are allowed to be mapped by <see cref="StructuredDocumentTag.XmlMapping"/>.